Culture of Tatarstan

-The Flag of the Republic of Tatarstan.

 The culture of Tatarstan is molded from the culture of Volga Tatar people, Russian, and European culture.

 Education

 The education system in Tatarstan is secular.
 The literacy rate for the total population is about 100%.
 Elementary and secondary education is compulsory (grades 1–10).
-Students must pass graduation exams at the end of the 10th grade in order to continue their education in colleges and universities.
+Students must pass graduation exams at the end of the 10th grade to continue their education in colleges and universities.
 Most schools are public along with a small number of parochial schools run by churches or mosques.
 The school year begins in September.
 Kazan State University is one of the major centers of higher education in Russia.

 Music

 Traditional (folk) Tatar music is based on the pentatonic scale.
 The first Tatar opera was staged in 1925.
 It was composed by Sultan Gabyashi in collaboration with Vasili Vinogradov.
 Farit Yarullin was the creator of the first Tatar ballet, known as Şüräle.
 Modern Tatar music includes practically all existing musical genres.